hieptl/netflix-clone/README.md

 Figure 27: Netflix's header - home page - 2.

-- Step 2: Create "components" folder."components" folder will be used to store components in your application.
-We should not put everything in src folder, structuring projects helps the developers scale and maintain code easier.
+- Step 2: Create a "components" folder." components" folder will be used to store components in your application.
+We should not put everything in the src folder, structuring projects helps the developers scale and maintain code easier.

 - Step 3: Create Nav.js file in "components/nav" folder with the following code.